Monthly Updates for you!

 We celebrate our Veterans and will honor them this month!

-We are grateful for our parents and families who will videoconference or meet in person with the teachers later this month!
-Sign up Genius Went out on Friday, October 25!
+We are grateful for our parents and families who will visit or videoconference with the teachers later this month!
+Sign up Genius goes out on Wednesday, October 29!

-Reader's Workshop: We are continuing character development in historical fiction as well as beginning to read critically as we analyze persuasive texts.
+Reader's Workshop: We are continuing character development when beginning historical fiction as well as beginning to read critically as we analyze persuasive texts.
 Students will be looking for claims, reasons to support the claims and elaboration (evidence to support the reason).
 This will tie into our persuasive writing unit!

 ***Look for our "character celebration" as the 5th grade Language Arts classes "become" a fiction character from a novel read this year.